-ShaMaran Petroleum Corp. is an oil development and exploration company with a 20.1% direct interest in the Atrush Block production sharing contract ("Atrush PSC") relating to a property located in the Kurdistan Region of Iraq ("Kurdistan").
+GEP is a company incorporated in the Cayman Islands which holds a 20.1% direct interest in the Atrush Block production sharing contract ("Atush PSC") relating to a property located in the Kurdistan Region of Iraq ("Kurdistan").
 Atrush is currently in the first phase of the development program ("Phase 1").
 Phase 1 of field development consists of installing and commissioning production facilities with 30,000 barrels of oil per day ("bopd") capacity and the drilling and completion of five production wells to supply the production facility.
 First oil production is expected to start in the second quarter of 2017.